aidin-zadeh/weatherpy/README.md

 The aim of this project is to perform quantitative analysis of different weather trend data with respect to latitude.
 This project follows the below 6 objectives:

-- Demonstrate and analyse Temperature variations (F) vs. Latitude
+- Demonstrate and analyze Temperature variations (F) vs. Latitude
-- Demonstrate and analyse Humidity variations (%)  vs. Latitude
+- Demonstrate and analyze Humidity variations (%)  vs. Latitude
-- Demonstrate and analyse Cloudiness variations (%) vs. Latitude
+- Demonstrate and analyze Cloudiness variations (%) vs. Latitude
-- Demonstrate and analyse  Wind Speed variations (mph) vs. Latitude
+- Demonstrate and analyze  Wind Speed variations (mph) vs. Latitude
-- Demonstrate and analyse Temperature variations (F) vs. Latitude-Longitude
+- Demonstrate and analyze Temperature variations (F) vs. Latitude-Longitude
-- Demonstrate and analyse Humidity variations (%)  vs. Latitude-Longitude
+- Demonstrate and analyze Humidity variations (%)  vs. Latitude-Longitude
-- Demonstrate and analyse Cloudiness variations (%) vs. Latitude-Longitude
+- Demonstrate and analyze Cloudiness variations (%) vs. Latitude-Longitude
-- Demonstrate and analyse  Wind Speed variations (mph) vs. Latitude-Longitude
+- Demonstrate and analyze  Wind Speed variations (mph) vs. Latitude-Longitude

 ## Data
 The evaluation weather data is a collection of current weather data retrieved from 1000 different cities uniformly sampled from across the world.